Ph.D., Environmental and Natural Resources, The Ohio State University, 2016

 3) Ostrom's Design Principles and Sacred Groves

-One of the biggest joys for me is to teach and learn from students.
-My courses consider the interrelationships between social justice and the environment—that one cannot conceive of one without speaking of the other.
+One of my biggest joys is to teach and learn from students.
+My courses consider the interrelationships between environmental conservation and social justice—that conservation without social justice is meaningless.
 My courses emphasize the human dimensions of the environment and the reciprocal relationships between humans and the environment.
 Specific concepts include policy formulation and its implementation, institutional analysis, and environmental governance.
 In learning about these concepts, students learn that all of these are a function of diverse environmental values, world views, beliefs, attitudes, and ideologies.
-As such, we learn how to incorporate such a range of diversity for improving socio-ecological justice.
+As such, we learn how to incorporate this diversity for furthering socio-ecological justice.

 I teach the following courses: